Hire The Best!

 So how can you make sure you stand the best chance of getting noticed in the Jobs market and attracting the most and the best candidates?

-Every week the recruitment listings in this Digest are seen by over 2,000 Public Relations and Communications professionals, keen to hear about your job opportunities, junior and senior.
-The listings are also seen by almost 4,000 @Prii_ie followers on Twitter and hundreds of visitors to the Recruitment pages of www.prii.ie
+Every week the recruitment listings in the PRII Digest (ezine) and the PRII website are seen by over 2,000 Public Relations and Communications professionals, keen to hear about your job opportunities, junior and senior.
+The listings are also seen by our Twitter and LinkedIn followers, as well as the visitors to our Recruitment page.

 You can contact the PRII Recruitment Service directly at Loading...